xraypy/feff85exafs/wrappers/C/README_paths.md

 5. Setting `nnnn` and `verbose` to a true value tells the program to write `feffNNNN.dat` files and to write a short message to the screen when it is written.
+Setting `xdi` to a true value will cause `feffNNNN.xdi` to be written.
+This is equivalent to `feffNNNN.dat`, but in XDI format.

 6. The path index is set to 1.
 This means the output file will be called `feff0001.dat`.